 - How does the department evaluate teaching, and how are teaching faculty evaluated for promotion?
 (Covered in Part 1.)

 - What are the details regarding contract length and security of employment?
 (Covered here.)

 - Does the department pay teaching faculty and research faculty equivalently at the same rank?
 (Covered here.)

 - Are there departmental leadership opportunities available to teaching faculty?
 (Covered here.)

 - How are teaching assignments done?
-(Next time.)
+(Covered in Part 3.)

 - Ask for details about the department’s commitment to broadening participation in the discipline.
-(Next time.)
+(Covered in Part 3.)

 - What type of institutional support for innovative instruction is the department willing to provide?
-(Next time.)
+(Covered in Part 3.)

 Here I’ll pick up where we left off last time, and discuss contracts, pay, and leadership opportunities.

 Contract Length and Security of EmploymentContract Length and Security of Employment